krdgomer/Elevate3D/README_pypi.md

 ---

 ## Disclaimer

 **Elevate3D is an experimental, early-stage project.**
-It’s not production-ready, and results may be inconsistent depending on the input.
+It's not production-ready, and results may be inconsistent depending on the input.
 Expect rough outputs, strange artifacts, and occasional surprises.

 ---

 ## Features

 - Automatic Building Segmentation (Mask R-CNN)
 - Elevation Prediction from RGB (Pix2Pix)
 - 3D Mesh Generation (Open3D)
 - Tree Detection with DeepForest
--  Pretrained Models – No training required
+- Pretrained Models - No training required
--  End-to-End Pipeline – From image to interactive 3D output
+- End-to-End Pipeline - From image to interactive 3D output

 ---

 ## Installation

 Install with pip: